Sugeepixie/Mushroom-Analysis/README.md

 - All five of us are massive mushroom enthusiasts and need to ensure that we can survive the upcoming climate apocalypse in the wild.

 ## Description of the data source:
 - CSV file with 8124 instances of mushrooms and their attributes.
-This data set includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota Family (pp. 500-525).
+This data set includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota Family.
-Each species is identified as definitely edible, definitely poisonous, or of unknown edibility and not recommended.
+- Each species is identified as definitely edible, definitely poisonous, or of unknown edibility and not recommended.
+- The data comes from The Audobon Society Field Guide to North American Mushrooms (1981) and was contributed to the UCI Machine Learning Repository in 1987.

 ## Description of the communication protocols:
 - Team members will communicate online via methods such as Slack and Zoom, both in and outside of class time.
 This will achieve our goal of analyzing mushrooms.